 The elaborate sarcophagi, mummies and burial treasures of Ancient Egypt are world famous.
-Pharoah Tutankhamun’s lavish collection of death-treasures is on a near perpetual world tour, and museums around the globe boast their own displays of the Egyptian dead ensconced in richly detailed death masks and hieroglyphic-covered coffins.
+Pharaoh Tutankhamun’s lavish collection of death-treasures is on a near perpetual world tour, and museums around the globe boast displays of Egyptian dead ensconced in detailed death masks and hieroglyphic-covered coffins.

 During Egypt’s Middle Kingdom, from 2030-1802 BCE, canopic jars took a new significance in the burial process.
-Since the pharoah was considered an embodiment of the god Horus, each of the pharoah’s organs was personified by one of the four ‘Sons of Horus’ — though tradition differs on whether these minor dieties were thought to be Horus’s children, his friends, or facets of Horus himself.
+Since the pharaoh was considered an embodiment of the god Horus, each of the pharoah’s organs was personified by one of the four ‘Sons of Horus'—though tradition differs on whether these minor deities were thought to be Horus’s children, his friends, or facets of Horus himself.
 Each of the four ‘sons’ was protected by a goddess, and associated with one of the cardinal directions.

 Imsety, a human, embodied the liver, was protected by his mother Isis, and whose direction was South.

 Duamutef, a jackal, embodied the stomach, was protected by Neith, and whose direction was East.